-- Each commenter is entitled to three minutes of comment time, so the more callers there are, the longer the hold times will be.
-Thank you for your patience as we work to safeguard the safety and health of all meeting participants and ensure that each citizen who wishes to comment has the opportunity to do so.
+- Each commenter is entitled to 3 minutes of comment time, so being called back to be put in the queue to speak may take some time if there are many citizens signed up on the Call Back list for a particular item.
+Thank you for your patience as we work to preserve the safety and health of all meeting participants and ensure that each citizen who wishes to comment has the opportunity to do so.

 - The public may always view a live video feed of the meeting online from the comfort/safety of their own home or workplace at www.placer.ca.gov .
-Closed captioning is available
+Closed captioning is available.

-- Board meeting agendas are publicly posted for review on the county website at https://www.placer.ca.gov/6322/_2020.
+- Board meeting agendas are publicly posted for review on the county website at https://www.placer.ca.gov/6322/_2020

-|Date||Agenda||Supplemental Agenda||Summary Action||Videos|
+|Date||Agenda||Supplemental Agenda||Additional Documents||Summary Action||Videos|